-- 8. Glyphosate is a broad-spectrum, non-selective herbicide used in a wide variety of herbicidal products around the world. - 9.
-Plants treated with glyphosate translocate the systemic herbicide to their roots, shoot regions, and fruit, where it interferes with the plant's ability to form aromatic amino acids necessary for protein synthesis.
+Glyphosate is a broad-spectrum, non-selective herbicide used in a wide variety of herbicidal products around the world.

+9. Plants treated with glyphosate translocate the systemic herbicide to their roots, shoot regions, and fruit, where it interferes with the plant's ability to form aromatic amino acids necessary for protein synthesis.
 Treated plants generally die within two to three days.
-Because plants absorb glyphosate, it cannot be completely removed by washing or peeling produce or by milling, baking, or brewing grains.
+Because plants absorb glyphosate, washing or peeling produce or grain does not entirely remove the chemical.

-knowing of the dangers its use poses.
+10. For nearly 40 years, farms across the world have used Roundup[®] without knowing of the dangers its use poses.
 That is because when Monsanto first introduced Roundup[®], it touted glyphosate as a technological breakthrough: it could kill almost every weed without causing harm either to people or to the environment.
 Of course, history has shown that not to be true.
 According to the WHO, the main chemical ingredient of Roundup[®]-glyphosate-is a probable cause of cancer.
 Those most at risk are farm workers and other individuals with workplace exposure to Roundup[®], such as garden center workers, nursery workers, and landscapers.
 Agricultural workers are, once again, victims of corporate greed.
 Monsanto assured the public that Roundup[®] was harmless.
-In order to prove this, Monsanto has championed falsified data and has attacked legitimate studies that revealed Roundup[®], s dangers.
+In order to prove this, Monsanto has championed falsified data and has attacked legitimate studies that revealed Roundup[®]'s dangers.
 Monsanto has led a prolonged campaign of misinformation to convince government agencies, farmers and the general population that Roundup[®] is safe.

-The Discovery of Glyphosate and Development of Roundup®
+The Discovery of Glyphosate and Development of Roundup[®]

-11. The herbicidal properties of glyphosate were discovered in 1970 by Monsanto chemist John Franz.
-The first glyphosate-based herbicide was introduced to the market in the mid-1970s under the brand name Roundup[®].
-From the outset, Monsanto marketed Roundup[®]
+The herbicidal properties of glyphosate were discovered in 1970 by Monsanto chemist John Franz.
+The first glyphosate-based herbicide was introduced to the market in the mid-1970s under the brand name Roundup[®].1 From the outset, Monsanto marketed Roundup[®] as a "safe" general-purpose herbicide for widespread commercial and consumer use.
+It still markets Roundup[®] as safe today.2